Dario De Toffoli: Games all-rounder

-Games Journalist
+Games journalist

-Dario has contributed hundreds of articles and puzzles for newspapers and magazines.
+De Toffoli has contributed hundreds of articles and puzzles for newspapers and magazines.
 His contributions include for Giochi Magazine, Il Gazzettino and for La Stampa newspaper.

-Game and Puzzle Book Author
+Game and puzzle book author

 As well as strategic books De Toffoli is one of the leading authorities on games having written "the encyclopedia of games" and the "1001 games for everyone".
 His works also include several puzzle books and a book on draughts.

-Games Designer
+Games designer

-As well as owning the company Studiogiochi, Dario has personally designed and co-designed several board games.
-The most notable of which are Lex Arcana and Vampiri in salsa rossa role-playing based games.
+As well as owning the company Studiogiochi, De Toffoli has personally designed and co-designed several board games, the most notable of which are Lex Arcana and Vampiri in salsa rossa role-playing based games.
 More recent games have had a more mainstream focus such as Sudoku and Kakuro board games and themed board games such as for the Totally Spies! cartoon series.